Seattle-area weather expected to be warmer than normal all week; here’s when it’ll get hottest

 By Wednesday, temperatures will have soared into the mid- to high 80s throughout much of the Puget Sound area, with places like Olympia and further south predicted to see 90 degrees, said weather service meteorologist Kirby Cook.
 Farther inland, Centralia and Chehalis could see highs of 93, Cook said.

+The whole West Coast could see record-breaking heat this week, with Washington, Oregon and California all predicting the hottest temperatures so far this year, according to the AccuWeather Global Weather Center.

+The upcoming heat wave follows a spell of cool, unsettled weather with high-elevation snow in the Northwest.

-“The good news is the lows will stay in the upper 50s,” said Cook.
+“The good news is the lows will stay in the upper 50s,” which is cool enough not to impede sleep, Cook said.
 “I don’t see lows in the 60s where it gets uncomfortable.”

 Cook said the heat-up on Monday and Tuesday will be gradual and Wednesday should be the only “really warm day.”
 By Thursday, an onshore flow will bring cooler temperatures, with the coastal region benefiting most.

 The interior could still see temperatures in the low 80s on Thursday, Cook said.
-By Friday, things should be cooler with low 80s in Seattle but some other areas dipping into the lower 70s, he said, noting that the closer you are to the water, the cooler you’ll be.
+By Friday, Seattle could be in the low 80s and some other areas in the low 70s, he said, noting that the closer you are to the water, the cooler you’ll be.

 Cook said it’s expected to be dry all week: The next possible hint of rain isn’t until next Tuesday, and even that doesn’t look certain.